TUDa-VLAOrga/VLAOrga/docs/setup.md

 # Setup of VLAOrga

+## Setting environment variables
+Copy the `.env.template` file to file named `.env` in the same directory and adjust the usernames and passwords there.

+## Build and run
 For deployment, we ship preconfigured docker containers.
 The only requirements are having `docker` installed, which ships `docker compose` by default in recent versions.